skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 If coefficients are not significant, you may be more careful in interpreting them.
 Many researchers have the opinion that you should not interpret insignificant coefficients quantitatively.

+## Use info blocks for background information and variable descriptions

+When designing problem sets, you often face the following conflict.
+On the one hand, you may want to give detailed background information.
+On the other hand, you want your tasks sufficiently short, as you don't want to force the reader to read a lot before she can start analyzing the data.
+To resolve this conflict, you can put a lot of information into info blocks.
+The user can view info blocks whenever she likes.
+You should generally put a description of the relevant variables of the current data set in info blocks.

+There is also the possibility to use footnotes that contain code chunks that the user can optionally solve.
+This feature, has first been used in the problem set `creditboomsgonebust` by Thomas Clausing, but is not yet well documented.
+Ask me if you want to use these footnotes.

+## Create short code chunks and always add explanations and discussions afterwards

+Try to avoid too many commands in one code chunk, but rather create more chunks.
+It is totally OK if the user only has to enter one or two commands in each code chunk.
+Whenever the user performed some analysis, provide a short explanation or discussion afterwards that helps the user to interpret the results.

+## Allow exercises to be solved independent from each other

+RTutor has the option to use results from an earlier exercise in a later exercise.
+This requires that the user can only start the later exercise if he has finished the earlier exercise.
+Try to avoid this structure in your problem set.
+Instead allow each exercise to be solved separately.
+This means that typically you will load some data at the beginning of each exercise, even though you have already loaded the data before.

+## Split long exercises

+Try to avoid very long exercises.
+Better split them up in sub-exercises, e.g. Exercise 3.1 , Exercise 3.2 and so on.

-### Only load the data you currently need
+## Only load the data you currently need

 Don't load and prepare all data sets at once, but try to start small and only load the data set you need for the current steps of the analysis.

-### Start with a descriptive or graphical analysis before you prepare the data
+## Start with a descriptive or graphical analysis before you prepare the data

 It is OK if at some later point you want to teach the user how to modify and prepare data for the analysis (such skills are definitely useful since much time is usually spent with data preparation).
 Yet, try to start the problem set with loading data and showing some description or plot.
 Relegate data preparation to later parts.
 This means you may provide the user with a data set that you have prepared already yourself.
 In a later exercise you can explain how you have prepared that data.

-### Don't let the user repeat too often boring tasks
+## Don't let the user repeat boring tasks

 While you can ask the user some time to prepare or modify data, don't let him do all data preparation.
 Let him learn interesting and useful things, but don't let him do boring work.

-### Write elegant R code and use the recommended packages
+## Write elegant R code and use the recommended packages

 There are many ways to perform some analysis in R, but one goal of the problem sets is to teach rather elegant solutions.
 "Elegant" typically means just a few lines of code that can be easily read.
 Of course, it is not so easy to write elegant code when you are yourself not yet an R expert.
 One thing you definitely should do is to read the section *"Recommended Packages"* and use those packages for typical tasks like data manipulation, plotting or showing regression outputs in a nice format.

-### include auxialliary functions in an `extra.code.file`
+## include auxialliary functions in an `extra.code.file`

 You may want to write some own functions that simplify some steps of the analysis and make the user code shorter.
 You can put them into an extra .r file whose file name you pass as argument `extra.code.file` to `create.ps`.
 Your functions can then be called everywhere in the problem set.

-### Use quizzes

-You can also ask the user a question about the data or regression results in form of a quiz.
-There is now an addon that allows to include multiple choice and other quizes in a nice format in shiny based problem sets.
-It is not yet well documented, but the file `QuizExample_sol.Rmd` in the folder `/inst/examples` contains an example, how this quiz addon can be used.
-The examples, are hopefully self explanatory.
-Important is that you set the parameter `addons="quiz"` in your call to `create.ps`.

-### Make life easy for the user: give code examples
+## Make life easy for the user: give code examples

 If the user shall write some code that is a bit more complicated, try to give an example in a task plot first that he can adapt.
 Remember that the target user does not want to figure out complicated commands on his own but wants to see quick results.

-### Make life easy for the user: give part of the code
+## Make life easy for the user: give part of the code

 If there is a complicated command or task, you can also give part of the code to the user in the problem set and make him adapt the code.
 Here is an example, how you can construct that in your solution file: